ronnybru/airox-landing/.roo/rules/01-general.md

 💡 **Why I Built This — Ronny Bruknapp, Founder of airox**

 I poured thousands of dollars into API access and spent years fine-tuning how to code with AI—not just alongside it.
 I started learning to code one year before GPT-4 dropped, giving me a front-row seat to this revolution. airox is the result of obsession, battle-tested workflows, and a belief that LLMs aren't just tools—they're teammates.
-This is the framework I wish existed when I started.
-Now it's yours.

 # Security